Why Do You Need a Pay Stub? Beginner’s Guide

 - Year-to-date totals – Running totals of earnings and withholdings

 Employers provide pay stubs with each paycheck, either on paper or through digital payroll portals.
-For self-employed individuals or contractors, generating accurate stubs with a pay stub generator is a reliable way to maintain records.
+For self-employed individuals or contractors, generating accurate stubs with a pay stub generator or using a Regular Pay Stub template ensures proper records for taxes and audits.

 Why Do You Need a Pay Stub?